CONTEST: The Muslim community

+Prevent has received both criticism and praise due to its alternative ‘softer’ approach to counter terrorism, emphasising community engagement in preventing extremism.
+However, the surveillance and targeting of Muslim communities, has been highly criticised.
+Despite engagement with marginalised Muslims groups, like ‘Salafis’ and ‘Islamist’ told as crucial in building trust and address extremism through collaborative community engagement.
+Countered by the over policing of Muslim communities; fostering distrust in the police and undermining the aims of prevent.

+There have been concerns raised in response to the increased policing and surveillance of cities with large Muslim communities like Birmingham and Manchester, leading to accusations of racial or religious profiling.
+Risking increased alienation, distrust, and animosity from Muslim communities, these measures achieving the opposite of their intended goal, particularly among young Muslims heightening their risk of radicalisation.
+Many Muslims perceiving the ‘War on Terror’ as the war on Islam, complicating the government aims of collaborative engagement with policing.

+Primary school concerns

 In June 2016, the MPs Lucy Allan and Norman Lamb introduced a private member's bill to repeal provisions in the Counter-Terrorism and Security Act 2015 where it requires staff to report possible signs of extremism or radicalization between primary and nursery school-aged children, following several high-profile cases where the provision was inappropriately used about the Prevent strategy.
 The Bill did not become law.

 In 2017, two brothers, aged seven and five, were paid damages after they were reported to the Prevent programme after telling a teacher they had been given toy guns.
 The children had been kept from parents for two hours.
-After a legal challenge, the Central Bedfordshire council admitted the children's human rights were breached and they had been racially discriminated against.
+After a legal challenge, the Central Bedfordshire Council admitted the children's human rights were breached and they had been racially discriminated against.

-Prevent has also been accused of reducing academic freedom.
-In November 2018, the University of Reading highlighted the article Our Morals: The Ethics of Revolution by Professor Norman Geras as potentially harmful.
-Students were instructed not to download the article on personal devices and not to leave the article where it could be visible "inadvertently or otherwise, by those who are not prepared to view it".
-In March 2019, the Court of Appeal found that the Prevent guidance on inviting controversial speakers at universities was unlawfully unbalanced and must be rewritten.

-In January 2020, The Guardian reported that Extinction Rebellion, the climate emergency campaign group promoted by Greta Thunberg, had been wrongly included on an official list of extremist organisations whose members should be reported to the authorities.
-The South East Counter Terrorism Unit later said that after review, the document was being withdrawn.
-Amnesty International were highly critical of the error, and Extinction Rebellion said they were considering legal action.

 COVID-19

-There is growing concern over the link of the COVID-19 pandemic and a greater risk of radicalisation.
+According to Chief Superintendent Nik Adams of Counter Terrorism Policing, there was in April 2020 growing concern over the link of the COVID-19 pandemic and a greater risk of radicalisation.
 Due to social isolation and increased reliance on the internet, there are concerns over the potential grooming, and later radicalisation, of vulnerable young people.
-As a result of face-to-face teaching being suspended and most schools and statutory agencies closing throughout the nationwide lockdown, there has been a marked decreased in the number of people referred to the Prevent programme since restrictions were put in place.
+As a result of face-to-face teaching being suspended and most schools and statutory agencies closing throughout the nationwide lockdown, there has been a marked decrease in the number of people referred to the Prevent programme since restrictions were put in place.
 Whilst the full effect of COVID restrictions are yet to be seen, the police are encouraging schools to place an emphasis on safeguarding those most vulnerable and provide the resources necessary to help combat radicalisation grooming.